 Children who receive SEND support will be listed on the school SEND Register.
-These children will have a 'Pupil Profile' which is a document which follows them throughout their time at school and which monitors their individual targets specific to their areas of need.
+These children will have a 'SEND support plan' which is a document which follows them throughout their time at school and which monitors their individual targets specific to their areas of need.
 Parents of children receiving SEND support will be invited to meet with class teachers at the start of a school year to set targets for their child.
-These targets will be recorded on the 'Pupil Profile' along with how this target will be achieved in school.
-The targets will be reviewed termly with parents in the form of Parents Meetings and meetings with the school SENDCO.
+These targets will be recorded on the 'SEND support plan' along with how this target will be achieved in school.
+The targets will be reviewed termly with parents in the form of parent meetings and meetings with the school SENDCo.
 Once a child achieves their individual targets a new target will be set.
-If a child moves into the SEND Register midway through their school time or they leave the school SEND Register will be noted on the 'SEND Support Plan'.
+If a child moves into the SEND Register midway through their school time or they leave the school SEND Register then this will be noted on the 'SEND Support Plan'.
 All pupils on the SEND Register will be assessed termly using B Squared.
 This is an assessment tool with a focus on small steps of progress and allows for closet monitoring of pupils.
-Pupils, including pupils with SEND, are required to show knowledge of subjects over time to evidence their understanding is in their long-term memory.